-This is the first of a series of excerpts from guest blogger Geraldine Keith who decided to do something rather extraordinary in celebration of turning 60…
+This is the first of a series of excerpts from guest blogger Geraldine Onslow who decided to do something rather extraordinary in celebration of turning 60…

 In April last year I set off around the coast of Britain in my campervan, Baa.
 The idea had been cooking in my mind for some time since watching Coast on television with my Mother, who lived with us for the last three years of her life.
 A feature came up about The Wash and I mentioned that I had never seen it, or knowingly been to Lincolnshire.
 You must go, she said, as she had such happy memories of Christmases spent with her Uncle Sidney who farmed in the Fens.